IsuruGunarathne/wso2-IS-docker-kubernetes/Readme.md

 #### view all deployments

-`minikube service is-deployment --url` change link to https:// to access IS 6.1 deployment on kubernetes or
+`minikube service is-deployment --url` change link to https:// to access IS 6.1 deployment on kubernetes <br>
+or <br>
 `minikube service is-service --url` change link to https:// to access IS 6.1 deployment on kubernetes

 #### view all services